AdobeDocs/experience-manager-forms-cloud-service.en/help/adobe-sign-integration-adaptive-forms.md

    **na1** refers to the default database shard.
 You can modify the value for the database shard.
 Ensure that  the Adobe Sign Cloud Configurations point to the [correct Shard](https://helpx.adobe.com/sign/using/identify-account-shard.html).

+   If you create another Adobe Sign configuration for an Adobe Experience Manager feature or component, ensure that all the Adobe Sign Cloud Configurations point to the same shard.

 1. Specify the **[!UICONTROL Client ID]** (also referred to as Application ID) and **[!UICONTROL Client Secret]**.
 Use the Client ID and Client Secret of Adobe Sign application you created in previous step.

 1. Select the **[!UICONTROL Enable Adobe Sign for attachments]** option to append files attached to an adaptive form to the corresponding Adobe Sign document sent for signing.